Tribe of Mic-O-Say: Organization

+Members of Mic-O-Say are divided into two ranks, "braves" and "warriors."
+Leaders of the organization are given titles such as "shaman, sachem, keeper of the wampum, sagamore and medicine man."

 In the Heart of America Council, the Council of Chieftains, She-She-Be Council, and Tribal Council lead the tribe.
 Their official publications are the Customs and Traditions booklet, Cedar Smoke newsletter, and Inner Circle magazines.

 In the Pony Express Council, the Council of Chieftains and the Tribal Council lead the tribe.
 Their official publications are the Redbook and most recently Make Talk Now which is an electronic video version of the former Make Talk magazine.

+The Pony Express Council hosts nine dance troupes who imitate Native Americans culture by having Scouts perform non-sacred native style dances throughout Missouri.
+Scouts construct native attire, learn dances, learn chants, and imitate native Americans with dances that are stylized similar to native dances.
+All dances are the tribes own interpretation of the native dances.
+At Bartle this is performed by the MicOSay dancers who are led by local tribal members.